At a Glance

 The Best Alternative When StrongVPN Fails

-When you connect your computer or other internet-capable device to your VPN provider of choice, that server could be located almost anywhere in the world (depending on how comprehensive your VPN provider’s global server coverage is.
+When you connect your computer or another internet-capable device to your VPN provider of choice, that server could be located almost anywhere in the world (depending on how comprehensive your VPN provider’s global server coverage is.
 More about that later).

 When you connect to the server, your device is assigned a new IP address for use on the internet.
 This means that, despite your physical location being in Paris, Texas, you could appear to the rest of the internet to be connecting from Paris, France.
 This allows you to access content that may usually only be accessible from France.